turingschool/backend-curriculum-site/module1/lessons/intermediate_enumerables.md

 ---
 layout: page
 title: Intermediate Enumerables
-length: 60
+length: 90
-tags: enumerables, max, min, max_by, min_by, sort_by
+tags: enumerables, max, min, max_by, min_by, sort_by, all?, any?, one?, none?
 ---

 ## Learning Goals

-* Understand how to use `max`, `max_by,` their opposites, and `sort_by` appropriately.
+* Be able to use `max`, `max_by,` their opposites, and `sort_by` appropriately.

 ## Slides

 Available [here](../slides/intermediate_enumerables)

 ## Vocabulary
 * Enumerable
 * Iterate
 * Return Value
 * max, max_by, min, min_by, sort_by

-## WarmUp
+## Warm Up
 * What enumerables have used so far?

 ### Hook

-We've got a handle on the beginner enumerables, and you've probably figured out how to use another few to sort our information.
-So far, we've learned how to create a new collection, and how to search in the selection returning us either a single item or multiple items.
+We've got a handle on the beginner enumerables, and you've probably discovered some more on your own.
+In class so far, we've learned how to create a new collection, and how to search in the selection returning us either a single item or multiple items.

 ### min / max